 But what’s really important is that I’m learning a lot of things because of my morning pages.
 Not just about how to do it better but also about me.
 It’s only been about two weeks since I started but I’m already learning so much, so I just want to share some of them.

 First, I learned how to be more spontaneous with my thoughts, which also helped me write better.
 I’m a certified overthinker so even when I write I filter my thoughts first.
 But with the Morning Pages, I let loose of myself and so, I don’t really mind about making sense.
-And I guess most of the time, I don’t make sense so I don’t really reread my Morning Pages.
+And I guess most of the time, it doesn’t make sense so I don’t really reread my Morning Pages.

-Second, it helped process my thoughts better coz when I have them all written down, I can see them more clearly.
+Second, it helped me process my thoughts better coz when I have them all written down, I can see them more clearly.
 And it’s really different when you put your thoughts into words.
 Not that you’ll really feel the difference right away but, for me, it just really gets things off your mind.

 Finally, the best thing about this Morning Pages is that it made me learn new things about myself.
 I don’t know but sometimes I’m surprised I have thoughts running on mind that I didn’t know about.
 I mean, I get to write good stuff out of nowhere because of it.
 Plus, it gives an extra inspiration in writing.